ysncbk/PCA-Scratch/README.md

 # PCA-Scratch
 PCA Scratch coding by Python

-Task: pick one of the digits (e.g. the "ones"), which gives you a dataset of 200 image vectors.
-Carry out a K-means clustering on your chosen sample, setting K = 1 (!), 2, 3, and 200 in four runs of this algorithm.
-Generate visualizations of the images that are coded in the respective codebook vectors that you get (for the K = 200 case, only visualize a few).
-Discuss what you see.

 The aim of this project is to compress and uncompress images with PCA by entered values.
 Entered values should specify the amount of variance that user want to preserve.